Day Trip Itinerary: New Iberia

 The building that houses LeJeune’s Bakery was built in 1884 by Oscar LeJeune.
 This beloved family business has kept the traditions of the past alive and still bakes its bread and ginger cakes as the LeJeune ancestors did over 100 years ago!
 LeJeune’s Bakery is considered so significant that it’s listed on the National Register of Historic Places.

-Morning Activities and Attractions:
+Morning Activities and Attractions

 New Iberia National Register Historic District

 Explore New Iberia's Main Street, a Great American Main Street Award winner.
 Take a walking tour of the historic buildings and take a stroll along the Bayou Teche Boardwalk.
-Pop into the local art galleries, boutiques, antique shops and more for some retail therapy.
+Pop into the local art galleries, boutiques, antiques shops and more for some retail therapy.

 Jeanerette Museum

-Step into the past at the Jeanerette Museum and learn about the last 200 years of the sugarcane industry, the cypress lumber industry and the days of the steamboat.
+Step into the past at the Jeanerette Museum and learn about the last 200 years of the sugar-cane industry, the cypress lumber industry and the days of the steamboat.
 Kids will love the Swamp Room, which features more than 40 native specimens in a wildlife setting.

 Conrad Rice Mill/KONRIKO Company Store

 New Iberia’s Conrad Rice Mill is the oldest rice mill in America and is also one of the leading tourist attractions in the Bayou Teche area.
-At this National Register of Historic Places site, you can watch an introductory video about the history of rice farming in Louisiana, tour the mill itself and shop at the KONRIKO Company Store for some truly unique local souvenirs.
+At this National Register of Historic Places site, you can watch an introductory video about the history of rice farming in Louisiana, tour the mill itself and shop at the KONRIKO Company Store for truly local souvenirs.

 Shadows-on-the-Teche